kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 following script does those things and also outputs YAML to be used to install the syncer in the edge cluster.

+This script is given a kube client config for accessing the SMAS via the usual `kubectl` command line flags and `$KUBECONFIG`.

 The usage synopsis is as follows.

 ```shell